Free-Geek/JavaScript-2/README.md

  2. Bracket Notation
 	* `myDog["paws"]` ==> `4`

 Both do the same thing but Dot Notation is easier to read and more common.
-The advantage of Bracket Notation is that it allows us to use strings as keys.
+The advantage of Bracket Notation is that it allows us to use strings (and therefore, variables) as keys.
 * ✔ => `myDog["favorite toy"] = "squeaky mermaid squirrel";`
 * ✖ => `myDog.favorite toy = "squeaky mermaid squirrel";` ==> this will throw an error
 * More info about the differences and use cases [here](https://codeburst.io/javascript-quickie-dot-notation-vs-bracket-notation-333641c0f781).